A Low-Cost ATmega32-Based Embedded System for Automated Patient Queue and Health Data Management in Private Medical Chambers: System Architecture

 \subsection{Patients' Corner}

-The patient interface is implemented as a small self-service booth equipped with simple, low-cost input and sensing peripherals. \begin{itemize} \item Two 4$\times$4 matrix keypads for entering patient name (encoded), age, and mobile number; \item an LM35 temperature sensor for body temperature acquisition; \item an XD-58C pulse sensor for heart rate measurement; \item a 16$\times$2 character LCD to guide the patient and display the assigned serial. \end{itemize} The microcontroller assigns a unique serial number and adds the record to the internal queue once all necessary fields and sensor readings have been obtained.
-Even non-technical users can operate the device without assistance because the entire workflow—from data entry to critical reading—is automated through sequential LCD prompts to reduce complexity.
-By optimizing LCD control lines and using the same MCU I/O lines in matrix mode for keypad scanning, the design also reduces the amount of wiring and components.
+The patient interface is implemented as a small self-service booth equipped with simple, low-cost input and sensing peripherals.
+The patient's corner includes: \begin{itemize} \item two 4$\times$4 matrix keypads for entering patient name (encoded), age, and mobile number; \item an LM35 temperature sensor for body temperature acquisition; \item an XD-58C pulse sensor for heart rate measurement; \item a 16$\times$2 character LCD to guide the patient through step-by-step prompts and display the assigned serial number. \end{itemize}

+The workflow is designed to be deterministic and easy to operate by non-technical users.
+The LCD prompts the patient through sequential fields (identifier information followed by sensor measurements).
+After all required fields are entered and stable sensor readings are acquired, the microcontroller assigns a unique serial number and enqueues the complete patient record into an in-memory queue structure for subsequent retrieval by the doctor's corner.
+This guided flow reduces ambiguity, enforces field completion, and minimizes the chance of partial or invalid records.